senthil4321/meta-srk/docs/srk-3-image-composition.md

 # core-image-tiny-initramfs-srk-3 Composition

-This document visualizes what *Poky base* (via `core-image-tiny-initramfs.bb`) brings in and what the `srk-3` customization (as expressed in `local.conf`) removes or overrides for the `core-image-tiny-initramfs-srk-3` build.
+This document visualizes what *Poky base* (via `core-image-tiny-initramfs.bb`) brings in and what the `srk-3` customization (as expressed in `local.conf`) removes or overrides for the `core-image-tiny-initramfs` build.

 > NOTE: There is currently no dedicated `.bb` image recipe named `core-image-tiny-initramfs-srk-3` in the layer.
 The customization is driven from `local.conf` (see the `# srk-3` section).
-If you later create a dedicated image recipe, you can migrate the deltas there.
+If you later formalize a recipe, update this document accordingly.

 ## 1. Base Reference: `core-image-tiny-initramfs.bb`